mjackson/bufferedstream/README.md

 ## Usage

-The key feature of this class is that anything you write to the stream in the current tick of the event loop is buffered until the next tick.
+The key feature of this class is that anything you write to the stream in the current turn of the event loop is buffered until the next one.
 This allows you to register event handlers, pause the stream, etc. reliably without losing any data.

 ```javascript
 var BufferedStream = require('bufferedstream');